littleosbook/littleosbook/environment_and_booting.md

 The code must now be linked to produce an executable file, which requires some extra thought compared to when linking most programs.
-We want GRUB to load the kernel at a memory address larger than or equal to `0x00100000` (1 megabyte (MB)), because addresses lower than 1 MB are used by GRUB itself, by the BIOS, and memory-mapped I/O. Therefore, the following linker script is needed (written for GNU LD [@gnubinutils]):
+We want GRUB to load the kernel at a memory address larger than or equal to `0x00100000` (1 megabyte (MB)), because addresses lower than 1 MB are used by GRUB itself, BIOS and memory-mapped I/O. Therefore, the following linker script is needed (written for GNU LD [@gnubinutils]):